 You can also sign up a 501.3C company as a wholesale customer to enable them to enjoy earning a corporate lifetime of residual income should they choose to build a business and use the commissions to support the nonprofit's cause.

 “What is the difference between Young Living, and other brands?”

-I really dislike the dramatic “brand wars,” especially the out of control controversy between doTERRA and Young Living, that are thundering throughout the internet.
+I really dislike the dramatic “brand wars,” that are thundering throughout the internet.
 All it does is highlight pettiness centered around hearsay and turn people away from wanting to add essential oils to their personal wellness regiments.
 I feel that type of behavior does a great disservice to the natural living movement and everyone caught up in the controversy should be massively ashamed of themselves!

 At the end of the day, all I want is to help educate people about essential oils and help them find the best fit for their lifestyles.
-Thankfully, through Young Living I am able to earn the income I need to help me afford working my passion (you can read some more about my oily story here), building this blog to share information with you (without running obnoxious ads), and stay home with my young children.
+Thankfully, through Young Living I am able to earn the income I need to help me afford working my passion (you can read some more about my oily story here), building this blog to share information with you, and stay home with my young children.

 2013-2014 I extensively researched both Young Living and doTERRA along with a few store-bought brands to find out which brand was the best fit for me.
 Ultimately I chose Young Living because of how much more the oils seemed to work with my body, their Seed to Seal Guarantee, the LARGE variety of single oils and blends they sell, AND because of the hands-on mentorship and incredible customer service.

 Young Living differentiates themselves from the rest by setting industry standards and doing what is right.
 They are all about sustainable growth and not compromising their ethics.
 They own many of their own farms and instill their strict standards on the farms they partner with.
 They are the poster child of sustainable farming, and do not use chemicals in any of their processes.